HerManNav/ProjectBeta/README.md

 - Death:
   - Main character and Enemies random animation deaths
-  - Dithering & particles before destroying enemy instances
+  - Dithering & particles before destroying Enemy instances (dithering only for Paladin)

+Different types of Enemies have been implemented:
+- Paladin (Terrestrial, Weaponized)
+- Dinosaur (Terrestrial, Bite)
+- Mosquito (Aerial, Bite)

 Besides, animations, SFx, and particles have been included for:
-  - Hits, steps, armor, and exertions for main character and NPC
+  - Hits, movements (steps, armor, dodge), Items collection, and exertions for main character and NPCs
   - Items: Treasures (for Gold), Souls (for XP)

 Some destructibles / Geometry Collections have been also added to the repo.